Drunkeldore/AutoGiftSender/README.md

 1. Go To Friends: Seperate to make sure things are working.
 2. Auto Gift Activate: Let the script do it's thing.
 3. Show Screen: Use scrcpy to show you your scren live.

+## Libraries Used
+- pure-python-adb
+- matplotlib
+- PIL